XIEQGLOW/nlcc/README.md

  Dependencies
 --------------
 * libsodium
-* api.h, encrypt.c from an algorithm's source
+* api.h, encrypt.c from a competition entry's source

  Building
 ----------
-* copy api.h, and encrypt.c from your chosen algorithm's source to the repo root
+1. Copy api.h, and encrypt.c from your chosen algorithm's source to the repo root
-* run `make`
+2. Run `make`

  Usage
 -------